-Such was the scene on January 9, 2007, when Steve Jobs unveiled the iPhone in one of the most captivating product launches in history.
+On January 9, 2007, Steve Jobs unveiled the iPhone in one of the most captivating product launches in history.
 Indeed the iPhone was a revolutionary product, but it wasn’t the iPhone that inspired thousands of people to camp out in the cold over night.
 It was Jobs’ unique presentation style -- which Apple fans referred to as a “Stevenote” -- that helped make this among the most awe-inspiring, memorable keynotes ever delivered.

 As Carmine Gallo puts it in his book, The Presentation Secrets of Steve Jobs, Steve “transformed the typical, dull, technical, plodding slideshow into a theatrical event complete with heroes, villains, a supporting cast, and stunning backdrops.
 People who witness a Steve Jobs presentation for the first time describe it as an extraordinary experience.”

 Steve Jobs was one of the world's most captivating communicators.
 Even if you're not the star of a highly anticipated product launch or a best-selling author and entrepreneur, chances are, you're going to be standing in front of an audience at some point in your career.

 Take these lessons from the world's most captivating presenters and communication experts and apply them to your next presentation.

 How to Be a Good Presenter